Michael-Obele/lucide-icons/README.md

 ## ✨ Features

-- 🔍 Slash commands for searching (`/lucide-search`) and browsing (`/lucide-browse`)
+- 🔍 **Multiple slash commands** for quick access:
+  - `/lucide-search` — Search all icons with multi-framework examples
+  - `/lucide-browse` — Browse curated icon categories
+  - `/lucide-react` — Get React-specific code for any icon
+  - `/lucide-svelte` — Get Svelte 5-specific code for any icon
+  - `/lucide-vue` — Get Vue 3-specific code for any icon
+  - `/lucide-html` — Get vanilla HTML/JavaScript code for any icon
-- 🧭 Autocomplete with keyword suggestions and icon metadata
+- 🧭 **Smart autocomplete** with keyword suggestions and icon metadata
-- 📋 Code examples for React, Svelte 5, Vue, and HTML
+- 📋 **Framework-focused output** — only see the code you need
+- 🎨 **Raw SVG support** — copy-paste ready SVG code with CDN links
-- 🔗 Direct links to lucide.dev previews and CDN SVGs
+- 🔗 **Direct links** to lucide.dev previews and CDN resources
-- ⚙️ Quick customization tips for size, color, and stroke
+- ⚙️ **Quick customization** tips for size, color, and stroke

 ## 📦 Installation